Aceeri/aceeri.github.io/content/posts/margolus-neighborhoods.md

 +++
-title = "Chunk-level margolus neighborhoods" date = "2025-11-02"
+title = "Chunked Margolus Neighborhoods" date = "2025-11-02"
 draft = false
 +++

 ## Falling sands performance
-When we are thinking about how to push falling sands to its limits, we have 2 priorities: cache friendliness and parallelism.
+When we are thinking about how to optimize falling sands, we have 2 priorities: cache friendliness and parallelism.

 The first is simpler, we place cells that are close together spatially close together in memory as well, which just means... arrays!

-`4096` element arrays (64x64 in 2d, 16x16x16 in 3d) seemed to be the sweet spot of linearization (2d/3d points -> index) performance and cache locality for modern hardware.
-You can tile these together to make "chunks", so you can simulate larger grids.
+`4096` element arrays (`64x64` in 2d, `16x16x16` in 3d) seemed to be the sweet spot of linearization (2d/3d points -> index) performance and cache locality for modern hardware.
+Each of these arrays we call "chunks".

+The simplest linearization scheme is taking strides for each dimension.
+For example, in 2D, if your chunk is `64x64` we would just use `x + 64 * y`.
+In 3d the equivalent (for `16x16x16`) is `z + 16 * x + 256 * y`.
+You might notice something here though: The order of which dimensions matters.
+Z elements are placed right next to eachother in memory, while y elements are *256* elements apart.
+This is something we'll need to keep in mind for later.

+Seeing this I started looking at different types of linearization since I was very optimistic about there being a more optimal layout for the memory.
+And lo-and-behold I come across [Morton/Z-order encoding](https://en.wikipedia.org/wiki/Z-order_curve).

+Unfortunately while we did become more optimal in spatial locality, calculating the index ends up having too much overhead.
+Even while using special instructions like [pdep/pext](https://orlp.net/blog/extracting-depositing-bits/) (this doesn't seem to be true on GPUs though?).
+Or the CPU is doing some magical prefetching/pipelining.
+So back to the simple way we go for now.

-If you want *really* large grids you'll need to start looking into [sparse voxel quad/octrees](https://en.wikipedia.org/wiki/Sparse_voxel_octree) or my favorite: 64trees (trees that are 4-ary instead of 2-ary, so you have 64 children instead of 8 per node, this gives you half the depth in the tree and improves cache locality when traversing).
+If we want large grids we'll need to start looking at [sparse voxel quad/octrees](https://en.wikipedia.org/wiki/Sparse_voxel_octree) or my favorite variation: 64-trees (trees that are 4-ary instead of 2-ary, so you have 64 children instead of 8 per node, this gives you half the depth in the tree and improves cache locality when traversing).

-When looking at types of linearization I was very optimistic about there being a more optimal layout for the memory, since the simplest method of linearization doesn't optimize for spatial locality.
-I came across [Morton/Z-order encoding](https://en.wikipedia.org/wiki/Z-order_curve), and while overall putting cells closer to their neighbors, it is shot down by the overhead of calculating the index, even while using special instructions like [pdep/pext](https://orlp.net/blog/extracting-depositing-bits/) (doesn't seem to be true on GPUs though?).

 So, now that we have our data laid out... how do we parallelize it?